 What Not to Do When Playing Soccer: Show Offs, Attention Seekers, Cristiano Ronaldo Wannabes

-And they're signals: they mark the players doing them as players who don’t know how to play, like white cleats used to, in many cases.
+And they're signals: they mark the soccer players doing them as players who don’t know how to play, like white cleats used to back in the day, in many cases.
 Also, it's a message to watch out and avoid these particular players, as you're bound to receive a hospital ball or receive a boot to the mouth if you're playing near or around them.

 Of course, there are exceptions, say if you’re Ronaldinho, and can pull off a bending toe punch shot from the top of the box against Chelsea.
 (Oh how I miss this old Ronaldinho tearing up La Liga with Barcelona)